 I can’t help but feel like it’s taken me a while, though, to fully practice what my t-shirt preaches.
 Looking back, much of it has had to do with my original line of work.
 I spent nearly 20 years as a newspaperman, a role that requires not only a vigilant avoidance of conflicts of interest, but also the appearance of a conflict of interest on the topics your news organization covers, especially many a civic matter.
 That meant no candidate yard signs or bumper stickers, no testifying on bills and ordinances, no campaign volunteering, no marching or rallying or caucusing, no publicly expressing opinions on government matters.
 As a professional observer, it just came with the territory.

 Journalists obviously have an important role in our democracy, something of which I was very proud.
-But I could never shake the sensation during my newspaper days that the professional ethics that governed our professional lives, no matter how well-intentioned, were ultimately unfulfilling.
+But I could never shake the sensation during my newspaper days that the professional ethics that governed our professional lives, no matter how well-intentioned, were keeping me from fully participating.
 Put another way, I had to choose to be a journalist first, and a citizen second.

 Inspired by then-Sen. Obama’s call for Americans to serve our country more actively, I left journalism in 2008 and joined the University of Nebraska.
 Universities, too, are ramparts of democracy – powerful centers of free speech, challengers of traditional thought, upholders of civil discourse, educators of democratic citizens.
 It was interesting and fulfilling work.